 When you repeat this process over and over as part of your everyday leadership style, you’ll help your team to develop new neural pathways (or habits) that will change their usual responses to difficult or unfamiliar situations, help them take action, and consolidate their learning.

-STAR® Operational CoachingTM is a proven way to free coaching from the confines of the meeting room and unleash its potential on a much wider scale.
-Rather than focus on the coachee, STAR® Operational CoachingTM is about helping you change YOUR behaviour as a manager, in a split second, so that you can create a moment where growth can occur.
-By using a STAR® Operational CoachingTM approach, on-the-fly, in the hub of operational life, you can create endless opportunities for learning to take place.
+Operational CoachingTM is a proven way to free coaching from the confines of the meeting room and unleash its potential on a much wider scale.
+Rather than focus on the coachee, the STAR® model is about helping you change YOUR behaviour as a manager, in a split second, so that you can create a moment where growth can occur.
+By using an Operational CoachingTM approach, on-the-fly, in the hub of operational life, you can create endless opportunities for learning to take place.

 Now extrapolate this over the next 12 months… your number equates to the MINIMUM number of opportunities you’ll have to take a STAR® Operational CoachingTM approach over a one year period.